What will Silicon Valley learn from Holmes' conviction? - NewsBreak

 The deception backfired in 2015 after a series of explosive articles in The Wall Street Journal and a regulatory audit of Theranos uncovered potentially dangerous flaws in the company’s technology, leading to its eventual collapse.

-During her testimony, Holmes occasionally expressed contrition for the way she handled a variety of issues.
-But she also often avoided answering pointed questions, saying she had forgotten the circumstance surrounding key events spotlighted by the prosecution.
+During her testimony, Holmes occasionally expressed contrition for her handling of a variety of issues, but she often contended that she had forgotten the circumstance surrounding some of the key events spotlighted by the prosecution.
 She insisted she never stopped believing that Theranos was on the verge of refining its technology.

-“Let's face it: Silicon Valley is based on dreams," Greenfield said.
-“And you need people to keep stoking the fire to help keep those dreams alive."
+Instead, she heaped blame on Balwani, who she secretly lived with while he was Theranos’ chief operating officer from 2009 to 2016.

+Holmes testified that Balwani let her down by failing to address the laboratory problems that he had promised to fix and, in the most dramatic testimony of the trial, alleged he had turned her into his pawn through a long-running pattern of abuse while exerting control over her diet, sleeping habits and friendships.
+This all occurred, she said, after being raped by an unnamed assailant while she was still enrolled at Stanford.

 Associated Press Business Writer Marcy Gordon contributed to this story from Washington.